Luke Raley Player Props: Rays vs. Red Sox

-After going 0-for-4 in his most recent game, Luke Raley and the Tampa Bay Rays face the Boston Red Sox (who will start Chris Sale) at 6:40 PM ET on Wednesday.
+Luke Raley -- 0-for-4 in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Corey Kluber on the hill, on April 13 at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Red Sox.
+He had a hitless showing in his last game (0-for-4) against the Red Sox.

 Luke Raley Game Info & Props vs. the Red Sox